aix-group/webcards/docs/source/index.rst

 User inputs, collected through the website, are populated into these data structures.
 The `ModelCardGenerator` then processes these inputs, culminating in the creation of a model card ready for export.

-Through the documentation especially for the developer guider, it is recommended to check the official django documentation for more information about the framework.
+Through the documentation especially for the developer guide, it is recommended to check the official django documentation for more information about the framework.
 The documentation can be found `here <https://docs.djangoproject.com/en/3.2/>`_.

 .. toctree::
    :caption: Developer Guide